 Ireland participated in two international assessments sponsored by the International Association for the Evaluation of Educational Achievement (IEA) at primary level in 2011 - the Progress in International Reading Literacy Study (PIRLS), and the Trends in Mathematics and Science Study (TIMSS).
 2011 represented the first occasion in which Ireland had participated in an international study of reading literacy at primary level since 1991 (when Ireland participated in the IEA Reading Literacy Study), and the first in mathematics (and science) since 1995 (when Ireland took part in the IEA's Third International Mathematics and Science Study).
 Neither PIRLS 2011 nor TIMSS 2011 established direct links back to these earlier studies so trends cannot be examined.
-Although TIMSS 2011 was offered in Fourth class and Eighth grade (second year), Ireland participated at Fourth class only.2
+Although TIMSS 2011 was offered in Fourth class and Eighth grade (second year), Ireland participated at Fourth class only.

 Both PIRLS and TIMSS were implemented in the same classrooms with a nationally representative sample of pupils in March 2011 - some four months before the launch of the National Strategy to Improve Literacy and Numeracy among Children and Young People 2011-20.
-On PIRLS reading, pupils in Fourth class in Ireland ranked 10th of 45 participating countries, with a mean score that was significantly higher than the international median.3 Just five countries had significantly higher mean scores than Ireland (Hong Kong, the Russian Federation, Finland, Singapore and Northern Ireland) while eight had mean scores that were not significantly different from Ireland's (the United States, Denmark, Croatia, Chinese Taipei, England, Canada, the Netherlands, and the Czech Republic).
+On PIRLS reading, pupils in Fourth class in Ireland ranked 10th of 45 participating countries, with a mean score that was significantly higher than the international median.
+Just five countries had significantly higher mean scores than Ireland (Hong Kong, the Russian Federation, Finland, Singapore and Northern Ireland) while eight had mean scores that were not significantly different from Ireland's (the United States, Denmark, Croatia, Chinese Taipei, England, Canada, the Netherlands, and the Czech Republic).
 Fifteen percent of students in Ireland performed at or below the low PIRLS reading benchmark (a broad indicator of low performance in reading), compared to 20% at the international median.
-Sixteen percent of pupils in Ireland performed at the advanced PIRLS benchmark, and this compared favourably with high-scoring countries such as Northern Ireland (19%) and Finland (18%), as well as with the corresponding PIRLS median percentage (8%).
-In Ireland, girls outperformed boys by 15 points4 on the overall reading scale - some two points below the international average difference of 17 points (also in favour of girls).
-Whereas girls in Ireland outperformed boys by 22 points on literary texts, the difference for informational texts was just 12 points.

-2 In 2015, Ireland will participate in TIMSS at both primary (Fourth class) and post-primary (Second year) levels.

-3 Rather than an international average, PIRLS reports the international centrepoint or median, which was set at 500 in PIRLS 2011.
+&lt;sup>2 In 2015, Ireland will participate in TIMSS at both primary (Fourth class) and post-primary (Second year) levels.
+Rather than an international average, PIRLS reports the international centrepoint or median, which was set at 500 in PIRLS 2011.